seamplex/libreblackjack-v01/README.md

 > [Norman Wattenberger, Modern Blackjack, 2009]{.blockquote-footer}
 :::

-With LibreBlackjack you do not have to trust other people anymore.
+With Libre Blackjack you do not have to trust other people anymore.
 You have a free blackjack engine which you can

  0. run as you wish, to see the results of billions of blackjack hands,
  1. study to see how it works and change it if you do not like it,
  2. share it with your friends and colleagues, and
  3. distribute copies of your modified versions.

 If you do not know how to program, you have the _freedom_ to hire a programmer to do it for you.
-That is why [LibreBlackjack](https://www.seamplex.com/blackjack) is [free software](https://www.gnu.org/philosophy/free-sw.html).
+That is why [Libre Blackjack](https://www.seamplex.com/blackjack) is [free software](https://www.gnu.org/philosophy/free-sw.html).

 ## How